klausweiss/dotfiles/nvim/pack/default/start/nvim-treesitter/README.md

     -- `false` will disable the whole extension enable = true,

+    -- NOTE: these are the names of the parsers and not the filetype. (for example if you want to disable highlighting for the `tex` filetype, you need to include `latex` in this list as this is the name of the parser)
     -- list of language that will be disabled disable = { "c", "rust" },